Public Pier — No Fishing License Required

 The piling areas, as well as the area by the reef (reachable with a good cast), also yields some sheephead, especially during the winter and typically the humpies bite best on live ghost shrimp.
 If live ghosties are unavailable, bring along some market shrimp or squid.

-A female rock wrasse — uncommon at the pier
+A female rock wrasse — a fairly uncommon catch at the pier

 Although more sheephead have been caught in the winter months, quite a few large sheephead have been taken during the summer months—a 10 pounder in August 2010, 21-pound fish in August 2009 (caught on a whole live mackerel), a 25-pound sheepie in June of 2015, and a 30+pound fish in July 2010.